DuncDude/IP_Fortress/README.md

 `python IP_Fortress`

-**Downloading Malcious IP lists to block with your firewall** To download pre approved community audited list of bad IPs you can navigate to the 2nd option in the main menu.
+**Downloading Malcious IP lists to block with your firewall** You may use any list of IPs you want, but to download pre approved community audited list of bad IPs you can navigate to the 2nd option in the main menu.
 '[2].
 Update lists'
 The lists are downloaded from the github repository  https://github.com/stamparm/ipsum.
 The lists will automaticlly be downloaded using 'wget'.
 If you have already downloaded lists from this repository, this will update those lists.